fajjet/Visual-feed/README.md

-# mern-app
+# Visual feed

 ## description
-Simple app which has next features:
+Simple feed app which has next features:
 - sign up, sign in, autorization uses jwt tokens through secure http-only cookies without sending authorization header
 - secure routes with rate limits for each route
 - profile page with the list of active sessions and forms to modify your personal data and password